ziglang/glibc-abi-tool/README.md

 # glibc ABI Tool

 This repository contains `.abilist` files from every version of glibc.
-These files are used to generate symbol mapping files that are shipped with Zig to target any version of glibc.
+These files are consolidated to generate a single 166 KB symbol mapping file that is shipped with Zig to target any version of glibc.
 This repository is for Zig maintainers to use when a new glibc version is tagged upstream; Zig users have no need for this repository.

 ## Adding new glibc version `.abilist` files